tadhgj/tadhgj/README.md

 - **[SXCTrack](https://sxctrack.com/)**, a database for cross country/track athletes.
 PHP backend hosted on CentOS VPS running cron jobs.
 Bootstrap 4 frontend.

+- **[Yorecast](https://tigertjj.com/projects/yorecast)**, a weather PWA that shows hourly temperature differentials in a color-coded graph.
+Mobile optimized.

+- **RUEmpty**, a PWA that parses university classroom schedules to find empty rooms.
+Offline ready.
+Responsive styling.
+Built from ground up.

 #### See more

-- on my [personal website](https://tadhg.ski/).
-I blog sometimes 📝!
+- on my [personal website](https://tigertjj.com/).
+I [blog](https://tadhg.ski/posts) sometimes 📝!

 - on [Read.cv](https://read.cv/tadhg/) 📄.
 Also relatively active on [Posts.cv](https://posts.cv/tadhg/) 💬.

 - at [LinkedIn](https://linkedin.com/in/tadhgj) 🧳.

 - in your terminal 💻 with `ssh resume.tadhg.ski`

+Expecting more contributions?
+See [here](https://x.com/tekbog/status/1703083350318051564 "(I edit js files and upload direct to FTP for many web projects)").